101digital/react-native-banking-components/README.md

 <b>101D Banking Component</b> has 3 Sub-Components

-- Account: manage wallets, change default wallet and unlink a wallet
+- Wallet Component: manage wallets, change default wallet and unlink a wallet
-- Transactions: manage the transaction of individual wallets and aggregated wallets
+- Transactions Component: manage the transaction of individual wallets and aggregated wallets
-- OB account linking : contain steps to link a new account to user's wallets
+- OB Account Linking Component: contain steps to link a new account to user's wallets

 With high UI customizable, you can change the component's style to your styles or override these components.